letronghoangminh/Tips_Tricks/README.md

 ## General
 - Always remember to run Nmap with UDP and vulnerable scripts
 - Can't run SYN scan through Proxy and sometimes VPN
-- Scanning UDP is not reliable, always try more scanning with UDP ports
+- Scanning UDP is not reliable, always try more scanning with UDP ports (run with --top-ports and -sC or -sV for probing)

 ## Linux
 - Check users's mails